kiam001/Lineage_Cedric_OTA/README.md

 Device Tree, Vendor and kernel by Sohamlad7

-Thx for helping from users from Telegramme @cedricchat
+Thx for helping from users from Telegramm @cedricchat